NourSerw/Comments-Analyzer/README.md

 ## V 2.0
 **2.1**: I have started and finished the second phase using twitter API.
 Now the application can fetch tweets from hashtags and/or replied to tweets.
 Currently I am using the free version of the twitter API so of course there is limitation to the amount of information retrieved.

+**2.2**: I am done with the general model and so far workds fine.
+Now I'm in the process of a new approach: Created two classification models for predicting football tweets and using them both to predict and comapre their confidence levels to pick the best prediction.
+As of this moment this has yet to be implemented.